 By 1648, most New England leaders had it in for Samuel Gorton.
-In just a handful of years he had been kicked out of every town he moved to, infuriated even the famously tolerant Rhode Islanders, been attacked by government soldiers and even threatened with a death sentence in Massachusetts.
+In just a handful of years he had been kicked out of every town he moved to, infuriated even the famously tolerant Rhode Islanders and been attacked by government soldiers.
+He even got threatened with a death sentence in Massachusetts.

 So after four years in exile in England when he decided to return to the colonies, where did he go?
-Yup, he sailed right into Boston harbor where he was promptly arrested.
+Yup, he sailed right into Boston Harbor, where officials promptly arrested him.
 But Gorton had one more card to play that would save his life yet again.

-Gorton had brought with him an official letter ordering the colonists to grant him safe passage to his home in a sparsely populated section of land in Rhode Island, and it was there Gorton finally managed to settle.
+Gorton had brought with him an official letter ordering the colonists to grant him safe passage to his home in a sparsely populated section of land in Rhode Island.
+That allowed him to settle there.

 Gorton’s flaw, as the Puritans saw it, was that he didn’t believe in their world of saints and sinners.
-Rather, Gorton had his own unconventional beliefs that included treating women as equals, eschewing the formal church leadership and accepting that all people are imbued with the spirit of God – beliefs similar to those adopted by the Quakers.
+Rather, Gorton had his own unconventional beliefs.
+He believed in equality for women, and he eschewed the formal church leadership.
+He accepted that all people are imbued with the spirit of God.
+His beliefs mirrored those adopted by the Quakers.

-When Gorton first arrived in the colonies in 1637 with his wife and children, he landed in Boston in the early stages of the Anne Hutchinson controversy – in which the religious leaders of the colony would eventually ban Hutchinson from Massachusetts for her religious views.
+When Gorton first arrived in the colonies in 1637 with his wife and children, he landed in Boston in the early stages of the Anne Hutchinson controversy.
+During that dispute, the religious leaders of the colony eventually banned Hutchinson from Massachusetts for her religious views.

-So he kept his own thoughts on religion to himself for a very brief time until he arrived in Plymouth, Massachusetts.
-This is where he began making enemies in earnest.
-He quickly got into a religious argument with his landlord and when he was summoned to court to explain himself he was so obnoxious to the magistrates he was given 14 days to clear out of Plymouth.
+So he kept his own thoughts on religion to himself for a very brief time until he arrived in Plymouth, Mass.
+There he began making enemies in earnest.
+He quickly got into a religious argument with his landlord.
+He also defended his wife’s servant against gossip that she had smiled in church.
+When summoned to court to explain himself, he acted so obnoxious to the magistrates they gave him 14 days to clear out of Plymouth.

-From Plymouth he travelled to Portsmouth, Rhode Island.
-Rhode Islanders, who had split off from Massachusetts when the colony banished Roger Williams for his religious beliefs, were more tolerant of people with alternate religious views than the Puritans.
+From Plymouth he travelled to Portsmouth, R.I.
+Rhode Islanders had split from Massachusetts when the colony banished Roger Williams for his religious beliefs.
+The colony had more tolerance for people with alternate religious views than the Puritans.

-Gorton, however, was so obnoxious he soon found himself in trouble.
+Gorton, however, was so offensive he soon found himself in trouble.
 In 1640 he went to court in a dispute that started over a trespassing cow.
-It ended with Gorton calling the magistrates “asses” and labeling other men of the town jack-an-apes and saucy boys.
+It ended with Gorton calling the magistrates “asses.”
+He labeled other men of the town “jack-an-apes” and “saucy boys”.
 He was sentenced to a whipping.

 Short of support, Gorton then tried Providence.
-But here he didn’t even get admitted to the town since his history preceded him.
+But here he again got embroiled in disputes.
 Roger Williams wrote to John Winthrop: “Master Gorton having abused high and low at Aquidneck, is now bewitching and bemadding poor Providence…”

-Throughout his travails, Gorton was gradually gathering a group of supporters who shared his religious views, admired his outspoken disdain for the church authorities and disliked the prevailing leadership in Rhode Island.
+Throughout his travails, Gorton gradually gathered a group of supporters who shared his religious views.
+They also admired his outspoken disdain for the church authorities and disliked the prevailing leadership in Rhode Island.
 This band of people – perhaps as large as 40 or more – became known as Gortonites or Gortonists.

-In response, the settlers of Shawomet declared their loyalty to Massachusetts and asked to join the colony.
-Once admitted they then asked for help again in ousting Gorton.
-This time Massachuetts complied sending 40 armed men after Gorton and his supporters.
-The Gortonites held out for a week and finally agreed they would travel to Boston to answer charges, but only as free men.
-As soon as they exited the house they were barricaded in, however, the armed men clapped the Gortonites in irons and marched them back to Boston.
+They then asked for help in ousting Gorton.
+This time Winthrop complied, sending 40 armed men after Gorton and his supporters.
+The Gortonites held out for a week and finally agreed to travel to Boston to answer charges.
+But they would only go as free men.
+As soon as they exited the house, however, they were barricaded in.
+The armed men then clapped the Gortonites in irons and marched them back to Boston.

-The Gortonites were charged with heresy and given a death sentence.
-A majority of the magistrates, however, would not affirm the death sentence and instead the Gortonites were held at the Charlestown prison for a year at hard labor.
+The Puritan magistrates charged the Gortonites with heresy — not for the land deal — and sentenced them to death.
+A majority of the magistrates, however, would not affirm the death sentence.
+Instead, they ordered the Gortonites held at the Charlestown prison for a year at hard labor.

-Upon release in 1644, Gorton and two of his followers thought it wise to return to England to look for help.
-There Gorton was active in spreading his beliefs while he petitioned the government for assistance.
+They got an early release, however, in 1644.
+Gorton and two of his followers thought it wise to return to England to look for help.
+There Gorton actively spread his beliefs while he petitioned the government for assistance.
 Here he also published several books detailing his mistreatment in New England.

 The order to arrest Gorton was rescinded when he produced the letter from the Earl of Warwick – who was the colonial administrator for the Crown – and Gorton was allowed safe passage to Shawomet (though he remained banished from Massachusetts).
 His fellow townsmen – now outnumbering his adversaries – immediately elected Gorton as one of their leaders.

-He would remain a leader in the town – renamed Warwick in honor of the support received from the Earl – for the remainder of his life.
+He would remain a leader in the town – renamed Warwick in honor of the Earl – for the remainder of his life.

-In 1667 Gorton passed away while the English Crown was considering his request that his banishment from Massachusetts be lifted.
-The order reestablishing his freedom to enter Massachusetts was finally granted in 1668.
+In 1667 Gorton passed away while the Crown considered his request to lift his banishment from Massachusetts.
+He finally won an order reestablishing his freedom to enter Massachusetts in 1668.
+He died in 1677.